US construction spending rose 0.1 percent in July

 WASHINGTON — Spending on U.S. construction projects ticked up 0.1 percent in July, led by an increase in homebuilding and the publicly funded building of schools and highways.

-The Commerce Department says the slight July increase brought total construction spending to a seasonally-adjusted annual rate of $1.32 trillion, 5.8 percent higher than a year ago.
+The Commerce Department said Tuesday that the slight July increase brought total construction spending to a seasonally-adjusted annual rate of $1.32 trillion, 5.8 percent higher than a year ago.

 Nonresidential construction — offices, stores, factories and other buildings — tumbled 0.3 percent in July.
 Some of that decline was offset by a 0.6 percent gain in homebuilding.